paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

   (B) if such violation resulted from negligence or gross negligence, the interest (computed from the date of liquidation at the prevailing rate of interest applied under [section 6621 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section6621&num=0&edition=prelim)) on the amount of lawful duties, taxes, and fees of which the United States is or may be deprived so long as such person tenders the unpaid amount of the lawful duties, taxes, and fees at the time of disclosure, or within 30 days (or such longer period as the Customs Service may provide) after notice by the Customs Service of its calculation of such unpaid amount.
   The person asserting lack of knowledge of the commencement of a formal investigation has the burden of proof in establishing such lack of knowledge.
 For purposes of this section, a formal investigation of a violation is considered to be commenced with regard to the disclosing party and the disclosed information on the date recorded in writing by the Customs Service as the date on which facts and circumstances were discovered or information was received which caused the Customs Service to believe that a possibility of a violation of subsection (a) existed.

-(5) **Prior disclosure regarding NAFTA claims** — An importer shall not be subject to penalties under subsection (a) for making an incorrect claim for preferential tariff treatment under [section 3332 of this title](./chapter-021-north-american-free-trade.md#section-3332) if the importer—
+(5) **Prior disclosure regarding claims under the USMCA** — An importer shall not be subject to penalties under subsection (a) for making an incorrect claim that a good qualifies as an originating good under [section 4531 of this title](./chapter-029-united-states-mexico-canada-agreement-implementation.md#section-4531) if the importer, in accordance with regulations prescribed by the Secretary of the Treasury, promptly makes a corrected declaration and pays any duties owing with respect to that good.

-  (A) has reason to believe that the NAFTA Certificate of Origin (as defined in [section 1508(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1508/b/1&num=0&edition=prelim)) on which the claim was based contains incorrect information; and

-  (B) in accordance with regulations issued by the Secretary, voluntarily and promptly makes a corrected declaration and pays any duties owing.

 (6) **Prior disclosure regarding claims under the United States-Chile Free Trade Agreement** — An importer shall not be subject to penalties under subsection (a) for making an incorrect claim that a good qualifies as an originating good under section 202 of the United States-Chile Free Trade Agreement Implementation Act if the importer, in accordance with regulations issued by the Secretary of the Treasury, voluntarily makes a corrected declaration and pays any duties owing.